jlonsdale/CV/README.md

 ## Jessie Lonsdale

 Studying physics has humbled me to the fact that you will never truely know  <em>everything</em>.
 Theories are constantly developing and evolving, and the only way to succeed is to always keep learning.
 I believe this principle is analogous to the tech world.
 With programming you need to keep learning - both continuously in your career and on the fly for a given task.
 In this way, I find that to be a good developer is to be embrace constantly learning, improving and adapting.
 Fortunately for me, I find working in such conditions to be incredibly fun and satisfying.
-I am looking for a backend development role where I can thrive, learn and write exceptional code.
+I am looking for a backend or fullstack development role where I can thrive, learn and write exceptional code.

 During my degree I used code to acheieve various goals, such as simulating physical relationships using OOP and in depth data analytical work for labratory projects.
 I pride myself on my ability to write DRY, well-tested and readable code using TDD principles.